stackbit-projects/silvestru-site-f4da8/services.md

     features:
       - title: Cold mail & email
         subtitle: >-
-          Get your foot in the door... wearing fuzzy pink slippers with steel reinforced soles
+          Get your foot in the door... wearing fuzzy pink slippers with steel-reinforced soles
         content: >
           Do you know how many pitch emails the average CxO gets?
 Do you know what happens to 99% of those emails?